Awalrod/AndroidCanOpenDemo/README.md

 demonstrate a potential usage of the java-canopen package.

 ##Network Setup[](TODO: Name busmaster and provide links)[](TODO: Get name of board being used)
-We have a raspberry pi connected to two nodes sending temperature, voltage, and current data.
-A busmaster program is controlling the network from the raspberry pi.
-The raspberry pi is also running [socat](http://www.dest-unreach.org/socat/), a networking tool that is being used to send messages on wifi.
-The android app will no work correctly unless both the busmaster and socat script are running correctly.
+We have a raspberry pi connected to two nodes sending temperature, voltage, and current data over a can network.
+A busmaster program iscontrolling the network from the raspberry pi.
+The raspberry pi is also running [socat](http://www.dest-unreach.org/socat/),a networking tool that is being used to send messages on wifi.
+The android app will no work correctly unless both thebusmaster and socat script are running correctly.

+##Application Description